Evolutionary aesthetics click here

 Ulrich et al (1991) extended physiological measures to include skin conductance, pulse transit time, muscle tension and heart period.
 Participants were first tested, they then viewed a ten-minute stressful video on workplace accidents, and then viewed a second ten-minute video showing everyday outdoor settings – two natural (vegetation and water) and four urban.
 Pair-wise tests showed that, following viewing natural scenes, positive affect scores increased significantly compared with urban scenes.
 Results from the four physiological measures showed that the nature scenes reduced stress, indicating their greater recovery influence.
 The study also found that nature scenes resulted in more rapid recovery from stress, suggesting that even momentary viewings of trees through a window provides benefit.

-Ulrich’s Theory of supportive design (Figure 7) proposes that patient stress will be reduced if the hospital environment fosters perceptions of control, social support and positive distraction.
+Ulrich’s Theory of supportive design (Figure 7) proposes that patient stress will be reduced if the hospital environment fosters perceptions of control, positive distraction and social support .
 Andrade et al (2015) tested this by exposing participants to a hypothetical hospital environment with features that would provide social support (e.g. chairs, Internet), positive distraction (TV, plants, family photos), perceived control (adjustable lighting, openable windows) and combinations of these.
 Ulrich’s theory was confirmed – participants anticipated much less stress where features providing distraction and social support were present.

 An early study using eye pupillary dilation as an autonomic measure of aesthetic reaction was undertaken by Wenger & Videbeck (1969).
 Applying the technique to both campers and non-campers, they found that, although the test provided a reliable pattern of differences between the two groups, the results were opposite of their expectations!
 On the basis of this finding, the authors concluded that another autonomic measure might be preferable and that the information processing hypothesis may better explain the observed pupillary movement.